The Paths to Choreography Extraction: Asynchrony

 This implementation imposes exactly the dependencies dictated by the protocol.
 For example, Alice can receive Bob's acknowledgment to the first $0$ before or after Bob receives the first $1$.
 This network extracts to the choreography

 which is a simple and elegant representation of the alternating 2-bit protocol. \end{example}

 Extraction for asynchronous SP is still sound, but behavioral equivalence is now an expansion~\cite{Hennessy:whatever,SW01}, as each communication now takes two steps in asynchronous SP.
 Its complexity is also no larger than for the synchronous case.
-The algorithm computing the multicom can be implemented to run in linear time in the size of the multicom produced.
-Via an initial (one time) preprocessing of the term representing the entire network, we can assume that we have direct references from communication primitives in one process to the process it directs its communication at, and from there to the current state of that process.
-Other than the above, all constant steps in the algorithm can be attributed to an extension of the multicom.
-Since every time we add a communication to a multicom, we remove a potential node in the AES (since we are combining communications), the worst-case time complexity is no worse than in the synchronous case.
+The algorithm computing the multicom takes linear time in the size of the multicom produced.
+Via a one-time preprocessing of the network, we can assume direct references from communication terms in one process to the process it directs its communication at, and from there to the current state of that process.
+Other than the above, all constant steps in the algorithm can be seen as an extension of the multicom.
+Since adding a communication to a multicom removes a potential node in the AES (as we are combining communications), the worst-case time complexity is no worse than in the synchronous case.
 In practice, this complexity actually gets better when larger multicoms are created, since building these is a much cheaper local operation than exploring graphs that would be larger in terms of nodes as well as edges without the multicoms.